hashicorp/terraform-website/content/source/docs/enterprise/private/preflight-installer.html.md

 Private Terraform Enterprise does not support SELinux when running in `Demo` and `Mounted Disk` modes.
 When running in these modes the host running the installer must be configured in permissive mode by running: `setenforce 0`.

 SELinux is supported when Private Terraform Enterprise runs in `External Services` mode and only the default SELinux policies provided by RedHat are used.
+Private Terraform Enterprise v201812-1 or later is required for this support.

 ### Network Requirements